Wakanda/photon-book-creator/design-data-model.md

 <img src="img/model-designer.png" />

-For more information about designing a data model, refer to the [Datastore Model](http://doc.wakanda.org/home2.en.html/Wakanda/0.v10/Datastore-Model.200-1102147.en.html#/Wakanda/0.v10/Datastore-Model.200-1102147.en.html){:target="_blank"} chapter in the Wakanda Studio User Guide.
+For more information about designing a data model, refer to the [Datastore Model](http://doc.wakanda.org/home2.en.html#/User-Guide/Datastore-Model.200-1102147.en.html){:target="_blank"} chapter in the Wakanda Studio User Guide.

+---

-Now that you have designed your data model, you can prototype your app.
+After designing your data model, you can prototype your app and start adding data to make sure that the data model corresponds to your needs.

 [Prototype your app »](prototype.html)